-It can be really frustrating when there’s a song stuck in your head, and you only remember a single line but don’t know who’s the artist and what’s the name of the song.
+When a song only sticks in your head for one line and you can’t recall the artist or the song’s name, it can be quite annoying.
 With Alexa, you can just say: “Hey Alexa, play: you don’t have to be rich to be my girl,” and it will play “Kiss” by Prince.

 The machine learning tool that is Alexa works by keyword spotting.
-So the reason why Alexa is capable of playing whatever song you request is that it spots some wake words in your speech and sends them to Amazon’s cloud.
+So, Alexa can play whatever song you request as it spots some wake words in your speech and sends them to Amazon’s cloud.
 Once the cloud verifies the wake words, the request is sent back to you.
 And all of this happens in a fraction of a second.

 As you can see, you cannot escape AI if you stream your music with any of the major providers out there.
 These companies have engraved AI in their day-to-day operations and continue to add value to their products.

 What does the future of streaming music look like?
 We can’t say for sure.
 Twenty years ago, no one would have known that they could find a song by singing a single lyric.
-But there’s one thing we know for sure – the future of music and streaming services is definitely somewhere deeper in the world of machine learning and artificial intelligence.
+One thing we know for sure – the future of music and streaming services is definitely somewhere deeper in the world of machine learning and artificial intelligence.